nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 Exercise 3: NameSpaces
 ****************************************************

-- Check NameSpaces of the cluster:
+- Show NameSpaces of the cluster:

 .. code-block:: bash